-Scholarships can be worth up to $5,677, though they may not exceed private school tuition and fees.
+Scholarships can be worth up to $5,866, though they may not exceed private school tuition and fees.
 Transportation grants for public schools are worth up to $500.
-Beginning in the 2016–17 school year, the maximum scholarship amount is projected to be worth about $6,000.

-Students who qualify for free and reduced-price lunch ($44,863 for a family of four in 2015–16) and who either are enrolled in public school or about to enter kindergarten through fifth grade are eligible.
-Students in foster care also qualify.
-If students’ household incomes rise, they can stay in the program under full scholarship as long as their family earns no more than 230 percent of the poverty level.
-Beginning in the 2016–17 school year, students from households with income levels up to 260 percent of the federal poverty level will be eligible.
-The annual limit for the amount of funds awarded will be reduced by 12 percent to 50 percent if the student comes from a household with an income between 200 percent and 260 percent of the federal poverty level, and the maximum amount is projected to be worth about $6,000.
-Eligibility will also be opened to siblings of current scholarship recipients, as long as they live in the same household, and the income limit for previous scholarship recipients will be removed.
-Additionally, students placed in foster care or out-of-home care will be able to apply for a scholarship at any time.
+Students who qualify for free and reduced-price lunch ($44,955 for a family of four in 2016–17) are eligible.
+Contingent on available funds, a student may be eligible as long as their family earns no more than 260 percent of the poverty level ($63,180 for a family of four in 2016–17).
+(The annual limit for the amount of funds awarded will be reduced by 12 percent to 50 percent if the student comes from a household with an income between 200 percent and 260 percent of the federal poverty level, and the maximum amount is $5,886.
+See Student Funding for more program funding information.)
+Eligibility also opened to siblings of current scholarship recipients, as long as they live in the same household, and the income limit for previous scholarship recipients was removed.
+Additionally, students placed in foster care or out-of-home care are now able to apply for a scholarship at any time.

 Fla.
 Stat. §§ 1002.395 and 1002.421

 In July 2014, Citizens for Strong Schools, Inc. and Fund Education Now amended a five-year-old lawsuit alleging the state has failed to adequately fund public education to include new claims concerning the Florida Tax Credit Scholarship Program and the McKay Scholarship Program, a voucher for students with special needs.
 The plaintiffs’ amended complaint contends that school choice programs, among other programs, unconstitutionally “divert” money from Florida’s public schools.
 The Circuit Court of the Second Judicial Circuit In and For Leon County State of Florida ruled against plaintiffs, upholding the constitutionality of Florida’s school choice programs, on May 24, 2016.
 On June 28, plaintiffs appealed the ruling to the District Court of Appeal State of Florida First District, requesting the case be accepted for direct appeal to Florida’s Supreme Court.
 Decision pending.
 Citizens for Strong Schools, et al. v.
 State Bd.
 Of Educ., et al.